 To Louise Ritter Blvd from TX-342.
 Turn left on Victory Lane.
 For emergencies at the Baseball field, the ambulance entrance to the field is located on southwest corner of the gated fence.
 For emergencies at the softball stadium, the ambulance must enter through the northeast gate.
 For emergencies at the turf fields the ambulance will enter through the northwest gate.
-For emergencies at the softball stadium, the northwest gate.
-For emergencies at the softball stadium, the northwest gate.
-For emergencies at Tennis EMS will enter at the east gate.
+For emergencies at the gate gate.